What is Program Evaluation And Review Technique?

 Importance of Program Evaluation And Review Technique

 PERT is probabilistic in nature.
-It facilitates calculation of risk involved in project completion date based on beta distribution of each activity time and normal distribution of the expected time.
-It allows representation of large amounts of data for further analysis and modelling.
-Effect of changes on schedule as a result of changes in resources can be evaluated fairly easily.
+It facilitates the calculation of risk involved in project completion based on the beta distribution of each activity time and the normal distribution of the expected time.
+It allows the representation of large amounts of data for further analysis and modeling.
+The effect of changes on the schedule as a result of changes in resources can be evaluated fairly easily.

 Difference Between PERT and CPM

-Research and Development projects especially the development side of the project uses PERT.
-Program Evaluation and Review Technique mainly helps to control time element of projects.
+Research and Development projects especially the development side of the project use PERT.
+Program Evaluation and Review Technique mainly helps to control the time elements of projects.
 Moreover, PERT uses probabilistic time estimates to aid in determining the probability of project completion date.
-PERT is also used for those projects where percent complete is impossible to determine except for completed milestone.
+PERT is also used for those projects where percent complete is impossible to determine except for completed milestones.

-Moreover, Critical Path Method (CPM) finds application in construction projects.
+Moreover, the Critical Path Method (CPM) finds application in construction projects.
 Critical Path Method however uses deterministic (single point) activity time estimates.
-However, CPM can control both time and cost aspect of the project.
-Moreover, the modern-day scheduling software also provide PERT analysis of schedule developed.
+However, CPM can control both the time and cost aspects of the project.
+Moreover, the modern-day scheduling software also provides PERT analysis of schedule developed.